GIANT KELP RESTORATION

-This project is aimed as a long term case study to objectively visualize the impacts of efforts to remove purple sea urchin barrens to better preserve our giant kelp.
-Giant kelp is responsible for the proliferation of many species as it provides them with shelter and food.
+This project is aimed as a long term case study to monitor kelp beds and objectively visualize the impacts of efforts to remove purple sea urchin barrens to better preserve our kelp.
+Giant Kelp is responsible for the proliferation of many species as it provides them with shelter and food.

 *All Project Kolika volunteers and team members participating in urchin removals have the required fishing licenses.